makrai/notes/jurafsky-slp-ch14-dep-parse.md

   * arcs, A, captures the head-dependent and grammatical function relationships
     * constraints on these dependency structures are specific to the underlying grammatical theory or formalism
-    * e.g. structures must be connected, have a designated root node, and be acyclic or planar
+    * eg structures must be connected, have a designated root node, and be acyclic or planar
     * Of most relevance to the parsing approaches discussed in this chapter is the common, computationally-motivated, restriction to rooted trees.
 That